martinring/thesis/src/7-Conclusion.md

 sets of variables of a proof offer the largest reduction in verification run time, aiding the designer in this decision.

 Note that self-verification is not meant to *replace* the existing verification flow but rather *enhances* it.
 We should by all means use all well-known powerful tools at design time to discharge verification conditions as before.
 However, self-verification offers a different way to tackle proof obligations which cannot be shown at design time, supplementing design time verification, and offering the designer to pick the best of all possible worlds.

-The idea of self-verification opens up numerous possiblities for future work (as sketched in [#chap:advanced]), which did not fit the scope of this thesis.
+The idea of self-verification opens up numerous possiblities for future work (as outlined in [#chap:advanced]), which did not fit the scope of this thesis.
-However, the evaluations and discussions show that, following the proposed idea, allows for a novel verification methodology that can be adapted today, which does not rely on incremental improvement of existing tools and methods but tackles complexity from a completely different, and more successful, angle.
+However, the evaluations and discussions show that, following the proposed idea, allows for a novel verification methodology that can be adapted today, which does not rely on incremental improvement of existing tools and methods but tackles complexity from a completely different angle.
+While self-verification offers immense potential, it also comes with challenges and limitations that must be addressed.
+Balancing optimism with a realistic evaluation of these challenges, further research as well as collaborative efforts between academia and industry are necessary.
+This will be crucial in advancing self-verification, pushing the boundaries of systems reliability, safety, and efficiency in an increasingly automated world.
+{.changed}